 Disease Limited to the Ileocecal Region

-1. Mild disease: Oral budesonide 9 mg/d.
-The efficacy of mesalamine is low.
+1. Mild disease: Oral budesonide 9 mg/d for 8 weeks.
 In patients with mild or no symptoms no pharmacotherapy may be considered.

-3. Severe disease: Use a glucocorticoid, starting from IV methylprednisolone.
-In case of relapse introduce a biologic drug, alone or in combination with an immunomodulator; restarting glucocorticoids with an immunomodulator may also be appropriate.
+3. Severe disease: Use systemic glucocorticoids such as oral prednisone/prednisolone 1 mg/kg/d (or IV methylprednisolone in hospitalized patients).
+In case of a relapse introduce a biologic drug, alone or in combination with an immunomodulator; restarting glucocorticoids with an immunomodulator may also be appropriate.
 In patients with treatment failure, consider surgery.

 2. Recurrent disease of moderate or severe activity: A biologic agent alone or in combination with an immunomodulator.
+Small molecules alone can also be used.
 For some patients restarting glucocorticoids with an immunomodulator may also be appropriate.

 3. Surgery should be considered before starting treatment with biologic or immunosuppressive agents.